 An investment strategy that does not invest according to a market-value-weighted index.
 This strategy often requires regular buying and selling transactions.

-The object of active management is to achieve an improved outperformance net of costs relative to the market.
+The objective of active management is to achieve an improved outperformance net of costs relative to the market.

 Factor investing and active investing are closely related.
 If you choose to use one or more factors, you are choosing to invest actively relative to a broad market-weighted index.